Generative Bias for Robust Visual Question Answering: Experiments

 \subsection{Results on GQA-OOD}

-In light of recent revelations, we further evaluate our method on the new VQA debiasing dataset, GQA-OOD~\cite{kervadec2021gqaood} and list our results in~\Tref{table:GQA-OOD}.
-We compare our method to available recent state-of-the-art methods RUBi~\cite{cadene2019rubi}, LMH~\cite{clark2019dont}, and CSS~\cite{chen2020counterfactual}.
-Our method shows the best performance in all the metrics compared to the state-of-the-art methods by a significant margin.
-Even when compared to methods that show similar performance to GenB in VQA-CP2 like CSS, GenB significantly outperforms it in GQA-OOD by 5.19\% in overall.
-Interestingly, although all of the listed previous methods outperform the base model UpDn in other datasets, they show a performance degradation on GQA-OOD.
-Unlike these methods, our method GenB is able to have an increase in performance, showing the robustness of GenB.
+Recently, a new dataset for VQA debiasing, the GQA-OOD~\cite{kervadec2021gqaood} dataset, has been released and to test the debiasing ability of our method, we show our results in~\Tref{table:GQA-OOD}.
+We compare our method to available recent state-of-the-art ensemble based methods RUBi~\cite{cadene2019rubi}, LMH~\cite{clark2019dont}, and CSS~\cite{chen2020counterfactual}.
+Our method shows the best performance in all metrics compared to the state-of-the-art methods by a significant margin.
+Even when compared to methods that show similar performance to GenB in VQA-CP2 like CSS, GenB significantly outperforms it in GQA-OOD by 5.19\% in Overall.
+Interestingly, although all of the listed previous methods outperform the base UpDn model in other datasets, they show a performance degradation on GQA-OOD.
+Unlike these methods, our method GenB is able to increase performance on GQA-OOD, showing the robustness of GenB.